Privacy Policy

 Scope of this Notice

-This notice applies to the treatment of any information that could be used to identify an individual and which is collected by the Castle Water group, via direct interactions with you and through use of market information maintained MOSL.
+This notice applies to the treatment of any information that could be used to identify an individual and which it provides to or is collected by the Castle Water Group, through direct interactions with you or the use of market information maintained by MOSL or the CMA.

 The protection of personal data is very important to us, and we understand our responsibilities to handle personal data with care, to keep it secure and to comply with legal requirements.

-We collect information about you when you sign up for quotes, when you become our customer or when you make contact with us including any complaints.
+We collect information about you when you visit our website, sign up for quotes, become our customer, are a prospective customer, or when you contact us.

-The personal data we process for the provision of services, including, as applicable, for managing customer accounts including:
+The personal data we process for the provision of services includes, but is not limited to, the following:

-• contact and communication details, including full names, email address, address, telephone number, job title, the organisation/business that a person works for, log-in details, records of any communications whether written or spoken; and
+• account, contact and communication details: full name, email address, supply address, telephone number, account number, account details such as username and login details, job title, the organisation/business that a person works for, log-in details, records of any communications whether written or spoken; and

-We comply with the data minimisation principles of data protection laws and we will not collect any personal data that we do not need in order to provide services and related matters.
+We comply with the data minimisation principles as set out in the data protection regulations and will not collect any personal data that we do not need in order to provide the services and related matters

-We have to establish a lawful basis to use personal data, so we will make sure that we only use personal data for the purposes set out above, where we are satisfied that:
+We must establish a lawful basis to use your personal data.
+We must only use personal data where we are satisfied that:

 Before collecting and/or using any special categories of personal data we will establish an additional lawful basis to those set out above which will allow us to use that information.
 This additional exemption will typically be: